markdrehmann/Hoop-It-Up/README.md

 ## Installation

-Clone this repository and execute:
+Clone this repository, navigate into its folder and execute:

-    `bundle install`
+    bundle install

 Then execute:

-    $rails db:migrate
+    rails db:migrate

 to create the database.

-Execute:
+To start server, execute:

-    $rails s
+    rails s

-and navigate to localhost:3000 to preview the app.
+and navigate to localhost:3000 in your browser to preview the app.

 ## Usage